Lyle Tayo

-Lyle Tayo (born Lyle Minnie Shipman; January 19, 1889 - May 2, 1971), aka Lyle Barton, was an American film actress who appeared in more than 50 films between 1921 and 1948, appearing in many short comedies at the Hal Roach Studios, several in support of Laurel and Hardy.
+Lyle Tayo (born Lyle Minnie Shipman; January 19, 1889 - May 2, 1971), Lyle Barton, was an American film actress who appeared in more than 50 films between 1921 and 1948, appearing in many short comedies at the Hal Roach Studios, several in support of Laurel and Hardy.
 Born in Elmdale, Kansas, she and her elder sister, Birleen (or Birdeen), were raised in Kansas City, Missouri.
 Tayo died in 1971, aged 82, and is interred in Valhalla Memorial Park Cemetery.